psieniarski/documentize/README.md

 - How do I test it?
 - What is the license?

-With npm modules, most of that info can be gleaned from properties in the `package.json` file: `name`, `description`, `scripts.test`, `preferGlobal`, etc. That's why `package-json-to-readme` exists.
+With npm modules, most of that info can be gleaned from properties in the `package.json` file: `name`, `description`, `scripts.test`, `preferGlobal`, etc. That's why `documentize` exists.
 Use it to generate a decent boilerplate README, then iterate from there.

 ## Installation